top of page

 Where can I live and still be in your guardian program?

-To be considered for our Guardian Program, you must live within 1.5 hours of our home in Hillsborough, NJ.
-Applicants from further afield may be considered at our discretion.
+To be considered for our Guardian Program, you must live within 1 hour (for males) or 1.5 hours (for females) of our home in Hillsborough, NJ.

 What guidelines do I have to follow when raising the puppy or dog?